Neinva/PictureFrame/readme.md

 Configuration is done by placing a properties file named ```pictureframeconfig.properties``` in the same folder as the .jar file.

 ## Developers

+## Attribution
+The icon used for the app comes from
+<a href="https://www.flaticon.com/free-icons/frame" title="frame icons">Frame icons created by Smashicons - Flaticon</a>